gyliu513/roadmap/k8s/example/kube-initializer-tutorial/sidecar-initializer/README.md

 # Envoy Initializer

-The Envoy Initializer is a [Kubernetes initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#what-are-initializers) that injects the [envoy](https://lyft.github.io/envoy) proxy into a pod based on policy.
+The Envoy Initializer is a [Kubernetes initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#what-are-initializers) that injects a sidecar container into a pod based on policy.

 ## Usage